 But who invented it?
 At Yahoo!
 Answers, someone claims that “some one dropped a Pavlova when making lunch for the students and instead of chucking it way they mashed it into individual glasses.
 The students loved it and so they started to serve it regularly.”

-1/2 c. of sugar
+- 1/2 cup sugar

-1 c. of whipping cream, well chilled
+- 1 cup whipping cream well chilled

-Place the strawberries in a microwaveable bowl.
+- Place the strawberries in a microwaveable bowl.
 Add the sugar and stir.
 Heat in the microwave on HIGH for three minutes.

-The mixture will be syrupy with chunks of soft strawberries.
+- The mixture will be syrupy with chunks of soft strawberries.
 You can puree the mixture; I like to leave the chunks like that for added texture.
 Chill the strawberry syrup before using.

-In a chilled bowl, beat the cream until double in volume.
+- In a chilled bowl, beat the cream until double in volume.

-Take your meringue.
+- Take your meringue.
 Crush them with your hand.
 Not into smithereens but into fairly large chunks.
 The pieces don’t have to be uniform.
 In fact, the texture of the Eton mess is better when you have small and not-too-small pieces of meringue.
 So, never mind about obsessing with cutting the meringue into uniform pieces.

-Dump the crushed meringue into the bowl of whipped cream.
+- Dump the crushed meringue into the bowl of whipped cream.
 Fold gently.

-Pour in the chilled strawberry syrup.
+- Pour in the chilled strawberry syrup.
 Fold — DO NOT OVERMIX — to create a marbled look.

-Spoon into dessert glasses.
+- Spoon into dessert glasses.
 Top with the reserved whole strawberries.

 If you cooked this dish (or made this drink) and you want to share your masterpiece, please use your own photos and write the cooking steps in your own words.